HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 There are often cases where a browser has previously requested an object and already has it in its cache but the cache entry has already exceeded its TTL (and is therefore marked as stale) or where the object is defined as one that must be revalidated prior to use.

-In these cases, the browser can make a conditional request to the server - effectively saying "*I have object X in my cache - can I use it, or do you have a more recent version I should use instead?*".
+In these cases, the browser can make a conditional request to the server—effectively saying "*I have object X in my cache—can I use it, or do you have a more recent version I should use instead?*".
 The server can respond in one of two ways:

-* "*Yes, the version of object X you have in cache is fine to use*" - in this case the server response consists of a `304 Not Modified` status code and response headers, but no response body
+* "*Yes, the version of object X you have in cache is fine to use*"—in this case the server response consists of a `304 Not Modified` status code and response headers, but no response body
-* "*No, here is a more recent version of object X - use this instead*" - in this case the server response consists of a `200 OK` status code, response headers, and a new response body (the actual new version of object X)
+* "*No, here is a more recent version of object X—use this instead*"—in this case the server response consists of a `200 OK` status code, response headers, and a new response body (the actual new version of object X)

 In either case, the server can optionally include updated caching response headers, possibly extending the TTL of the object so the browser can use the object for a further period of time without needing to make more conditional requests.

-The above is known as *revalidation* and if implemented correctly can significantly improve perceived performance - since a `304 Not Modified` response consists only of headers, it is much smaller than a `200 OK` response, resulting in reduced bandwidth and a quicker response.
+The above is known as *revalidation* and if implemented correctly can significantly improve perceived performance—since a `304 Not Modified` response consists only of headers, it is much smaller than a `200 OK` response, resulting in reduced bandwidth and a quicker response.

 So how does the server identify a conditional request from a regular request?